NashTech-Labs/car-demo/cart-service/README.md

 The Cart Service is a meticulously designed component that facilitates customers in selecting items from the store's website and managing their shopping carts.
 It leverages a robust architecture to handle the complexities of cart management, providing a seamless experience for users.

 ### Prerequisites
-We must set up Axon Server to handle command and query operations, and configure MySQL as the persistent store destination.
+We must configure MySQL as the persistent store destination.

 ![cart-service-config.png](https://i.postimg.cc/1z7yX0RY/cart-service-config.png)